blu3r4y/python-for-java-developers/slides/content/m03_syntax_primer.md

 - There are no semicolons `;`
 - There are no types
-- There are no braces `{ }` - but blocks that are started by a colon `:`
+- There are no braces `{ }` ... but blocks that are started by a colon `:`
 - There are no parentheses `( )` around the expressions
-- A list - one of many built-in data collections in Python - is initialized with square brackets `[ ]` (actually, there are no arrays in Python)
+- A list - one of many [built-in types](https://docs.python.org/3/library/stdtypes.html) in Python - is initialized with square brackets `[ ]`
+  ... actually, there are no arrays in Python
 - The `for` and `if` syntax is slightly different
-- Comments are written with the hashtag `#` symbol
+- Comments are written with the hashtag symbol `#`